backup-21esdvnr-1df-bgfn/HopeBrainTrust2/README.md

 * *src*: Scripts files
 * *tilesets*: All tilesets
 * *map.tmj*: Map file
-* *map.png*: The map thumbnail displayed on the in-game map information
+* *map.png*: The map thumbnail displayed on the in-game map information.

 If you want to use more than one map file, just add the new map file on root or in a folder.